mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 <figcaption>Pulumi abstraction layers</figcaption>

-Working on top of cloud provider's API and internal resoure provider, you can choose to work with raw components with maximum flexibility, or opt-in for higher-level abstractions.
+Working on top of the cloud provider's API and internal resource provider, you can choose to work with raw components with maximum flexibility, or opt-in for higher-level abstractions.
 Mix-and-match in the same program is possible too.

 Infrastructure as Real Code
 ---------------------------

+Designing applications for the modern cloud means utilizing multiple cloud services which have to be configured to play nicely together.
+The Infrastructure as Code approach is almost a requirement to keep the management of such applications reliable in a team setting and over the extended period.

+Application code and supporting infrastructure become more and more blended, so it's natural that software developers take the responsibility to define both.
+The next logical step is to use the same set of languages, tooling, and practices for both software and infrastructure.

+Pulumi exposes cloud resources as APIs in several popular general-purpose programming languages.
+Developers can directly transfer their skills and experience to define, build, compose, and deploy modern cloud-native and serverless applications more efficiently than ever.